VisCommandsvis install

 vis install

-Install project dependencies using the detected package manager (pnpm, npm, yarn, or bun).
+Install project dependencies using the detected package manager (pnpm, npm, yarn, bun, deno, or aube).
 Delegates to the native PM with vis's security enforcement applied.

 Usage